Dear reader of ADxS.org, please excuse the disruption.

 • Attend self-help groups, preferably led by a professionally experienced person (e.g. at CHADD, Attention Deficit Disorder Association or The Learning Disabilities Association of America)

-• Forums offer contact with other sufferers and help with questions, e.g. reddit/ADHD
+• Forums offer contact with other people with ADHD and help with questions, e.g. reddit/ADHD

 • Even a diagnosis of ADHD is accompanied by the realization that one is different from others, in both a negative and positive sense.
 This realization is often associated with high hopes for an improvement in life.7

-• The experience that other people have gone through or are going through the same thing often brings astonishing relief to ADHD sufferers
+• The experience that other people have gone through or are going through the same thing often brings amazing relief to people with ADHD

 • Feeling of coming home among like-minded people